Epidemic Spreading with External Agents: Proofs: Upper Bounds for Specific Policies

 Again, using the union bound to estimate the tail probability of $T_2$, we have, for any $\kappa > 0$,

 We now have all the required pieces.
-Combining (\ref{eqn:stdom}), (\ref{eqn:et1}) and (\ref{eqn:et2}) with the fact that $g(n) = O(n)$ proves the first part of the theorem.
-For the second part, the hypothesis that $g(n) = \Omega(n^\delta)$, together with (\ref{eqn:tailt1}), gives
+Combining (\ref{eqn:stdom}), (\ref{eqn:et1}) and (\ref{eqn:et2}) with the fact that $g\leq n$ proves the first part of the theorem.
+For the second part, recall we define $h=\max\left\{\frac{n}{sL_{\min}},d\right\}$.
+Now if $g\leq cn^{\delta}$ for some constant $c>0$, then (\ref{eqn:tailt1}) gives: